 Yes, differences have always been put on the genders.
 And, I can say those differences are marked in all things.
 Starting from one’s birth, it’s preferable to have a baby boy; boys are allowed to do such and such things, girls aren’t when they are already grown-ups, boys can act and live the way they want to, while girls can’t.
 And, all of those things are coming from the made-up stereotypes of our Armenian society.
 (Lia, interview, March 17, 2020)

 It’s interesting to note that the participants being young adults realize and accept the fact that there are differences.
 One of the male participants Norayr Grigoryan, for example, talked about some villages where women can’t even speak and be heard.
 According to him, this is because of the old made-up traditional model, which is the core cause of all the inequalities leading to a misbalanced and unhealthy environment in the Armenian society.
 (Norayr, interview, March 15, 2020) Another female participant Lida Aghayan tackled the issue of betrayal within families, saying that if a man betrays his wife, then it’s normal simply because he is a man; he has the right to cheat and has more privileges compared to women.
 In contrast, if a woman betrays his man, she would be harshly dishonored by society, which in her own words, implies that there is sexual discrimination as well.
 She also talked about how a man’s word is more dominant than a woman’s say.
-She added, “We have some equality now, but I think the core cause of all the inequalities is in the fact that women before lacked financial security, meaning that men were the main source of income; therefore, men have had more privileges.”
-(Lida, interview, March 13, 2020)
+She added, “We have some equality now, but I think the core cause of all the inequalities is in the fact that women before lacked financial security, meaning that men were the main source of income; therefore, men have had more privileges” (Lida, interview, March 13, 2020).

 It becomes apparent that there is realization, understanding, and acceptance of all these mentioned problematic issues, and the cause of which lies in the Armenian society’s traditional model.
-And, finally, another female participant Neli shared another existing fact which is still considered relevant in certain places – the idea that women are mostly perceived to be housewives who are supposed to stay at homes and raise children, which reveals the importance of awareness and equal education for women in particular.
-(Neli, interview, March 15, 2020)
+And, finally, another female participant Neli shared another existing fact which is still considered relevant in certain places – the idea that women are mostly perceived to be housewives who are supposed to stay at homes and raise children, which reveals the importance of awareness and equal education for women in particular (Neli, interview, March 15, 2020).

 Theme #3 Human values: Which human values are most important to you?
 Based on what and through which human values do you judge a person?

 To the question on which human values you judge a person and which human values are most important to you, 6 of the participants directly replied that honesty is the most significant human value that exists.
 One of the male participants Norayr, for example, valued most honesty and sincerity of a person, at the same time noting that honesty is a rare thing because people tend to be dishonest.
-He continued stating that he also valued true open-heartedness/openness when a person genuinely tries to connect with you through an open heart.
-(Norayr, interview, March 15, 2020) Another male participant Karen appreciated the honesty in the first place, and open-heartedness in the second place in a person.
-(Karen, interview, March 17, 2020) Sos added: “Honesty and trust, those will be enough.
+He continued stating that he also valued true open-heartedness/openness when a person genuinely tries to connect with you through an open heart (Norayr, interview, March 15, 2020).
+Another male participant Karen appreciated the honesty in the first place, and open-heartedness in the second place in a person (Karen, interview, March 17, 2020).
+Sos added: “Honesty and trust, those will be enough.
 All the other human values are based on those two.
-And, trust comes from honesty.”
-(Sos, interview, March 16, 2020)
+And, trust comes from honesty” (Sos, interview, March 16, 2020).